Postgraduate Research Student

 - Diploma in Photography (Medway College of Design)

 Jennie has an interdisciplinary approach to research with a background in both humanities and psychology.
-She is a member of the Mental Health and Child Mental Health groups at the Medical School as well as part of Egenis in the College of Social Sciences.
-She has a particular expertise in social psychology with an interest in group processes, group memberships and identity, decision-making, stigma and mental health.
+She is a member of the Mental Health and Child Mental Health groups at the College of Medicine and Health as well as part of Egenis in the College of Social Sciences.
+Her PhD project is rooted in medical sociology with an emphasis on the sociology of diagnosis.
+She has a particular expertise in social psychology with an interest in group processes, social interaction and communication, group memberships and identity, decision-making, stigma and mental health.
 Other research interests include dementia and social interaction, feminist arts practices and community based cultural practices.

 Jennie’s PhD project is focussed on the decision-making processes of health professionals when undertaking Autism Spectrum Disorder (ASD) assessments in secondary care.
-The project is exploring both the social processes – the interactions that take place – and the social influences – the information that is taken into account – that underlie health professionals’ decision-making around ASD diagnosis in both children and adults.
+The project is exploring social factors and processes that underlie health professionals’ decision-making around ASD diagnosis in both children and adults.
+The study has three inter-related strands: a review of clinical guidelines for autism diagnosis; observation of multi-disciplinary team meetings in four specialist autism assessment teams in the UK; and interviews with healthcare professionals.

 The study is supervised by Dr Ginny Russell, Professor Rose McCabe and Professor Tamsin Ford and is part of the Wellcome Trust’s Investigator Award, ‘Exploring Diagnosis’.